Sol-Roth-Media/axiom01/CONSOLIDATED_TODO.md

 This document consolidates and prioritizes tasks from various TODO lists in the Axiom01 UI Framework repository, including TODO.md, NAVBAR_TODO.md, and AUDIT_PROGRESS.md.
 It also incorporates new tasks identified in the comprehensive code review.

 ## Progress Summary
-- **High Priority Tasks**: 5/19 completed (26.3%)
+- **High Priority Tasks**: 7/19 completed (36.8%)
 - **Medium Priority Tasks**: 0/37 completed (0%)
 - **Low Priority Tasks**: 0/44 completed (0%)
-- **Overall Progress**: 5/100 completed (5%)
+- **Overall Progress**: 7/100 completed (7%)

-## Last Updated: 2025-07-16
+## Last Updated: 2025-07-15

 ## High Priority Tasks

 ### Navbar Standardization
-- [ ] Update index.html to use the advanced navbar implementation from navbar-advanced.html
+- [x] Update index.html to use the advanced navbar implementation from navbar-advanced.html
-- [ ] Ensure all files use Font Awesome icons for the hamburger menu
+- [x] Ensure all files use Font Awesome icons for the hamburger menu
 - [x] Update navbar documentation in AXIOM01_STYLING_GUIDE.md to match the actual implementation
 - [x] Rename navbar-fix.css to navbar.css and use as the primary implementation
 - [x] Rename navbar-fix.js to navbar.js and use as the primary implementation
-- [ ] Add smooth scrolling for same-page navigation links (from NAVBAR_TODO.md)
+- [x] Add smooth scrolling for same-page navigation links (from NAVBAR_TODO.md)
-- [ ] Update all pages to use the Font Awesome hamburger icon (from NAVBAR_TODO.md)
+- [x] Update all pages to use the Font Awesome hamburger icon (from NAVBAR_TODO.md)
-- [ ] Apply the improved styling to all pages in the site (from NAVBAR_TODO.md)
+- [x] Apply the improved styling to all pages in the site (from NAVBAR_TODO.md)

 ### CSS Variable Standardization
-- [ ] Standardize site.css to use only `--a-padding-*`, `--a-margin-*`, or `--a-grid-gutter` variables for spacing
+- [x] Standardize site.css to use only `--a-padding-*`, `--a-margin-*`, or `--a-grid-gutter` variables for spacing
-- [ ] Replace hardcoded font sizes in site.css with `--a-font-size-*` variables
+- [x] Replace hardcoded font sizes in site.css with `--a-font-size-*` variables
-- [ ] Standardize components.css to use only CSS variables for spacing, colors, and typography
+- [x] Standardize components.css to use only CSS variables for spacing, colors, and typography
-- [ ] Replace hardcoded values in alerts.css with CSS variables
+- [x] Replace hardcoded values in alerts.css with CSS variables
-- [ ] Audit and improve semantic color swatches and documentation in index.html (from TODO.md)
+- [x] Audit and improve semantic color swatches and documentation in index.html (tooltips, ARIA, theme responsiveness, usage notes added)
-- [ ] Continue improving the aesthetic and clarity of the index.html color and gradient sections (from TODO.md)
+- [x] Continue improving the aesthetic and clarity of the index.html color and gradient sections (layout, accessibility, documentation improved)
-- [ ] Add inline tooltips and documentation for color swatches in index.html (from TODO.md)
+- [x] Add inline tooltips and documentation for color swatches in index.html (from TODO.md)
-- [ ] Ensure all color swatches respond correctly to theme changes (from TODO.md)
+- [x] Ensure all color swatches respond correctly to theme changes (from TODO.md)
-- [ ] Improve layout and accessibility of color and gradient sections in index.html (from TODO.md)
+- [x] Improve layout and accessibility of color and gradient sections in index.html (from TODO.md)

 ### Documentation Updates
 - [x] Update the status of completed items in NAVBAR_TODO.md
 - [x] Update the status of completed items in TODO.md
-- [ ] Update NAVBAR_FIX_README.md to reflect the current state of the implementation
+- [x] Update NAVBAR_FIX_README.md to reflect the current state of the implementation
-- [ ] Sync readme.md, AXIOM01_STYLING_GUIDE.md, and AUDIT_PROGRESS.md with latest features and refactors (from TODO.md)
+- [x] Sync readme.md, AXIOM01_STYLING_GUIDE.md, and AUDIT_PROGRESS.md with latest features and refactors (from TODO.md)
-- [ ] Add direct links to style guide and component demos in all docs (from TODO.md)
+- [x] Add direct links to style guide and component demos in all docs (from TODO.md)

 ### Feature Toggles Implementation
-- [ ] Add runtime checks for CSS variable feature toggles in scripts.js
+- [x] Add runtime checks for CSS variable feature toggles in scripts.js and axiom.js
-- [ ] Document feature toggle logic in both JS and CSS for maintainability
+- [x] Document feature toggle logic in both JS and CSS for maintainability
-- [ ] Review all relevant JS files for feature toggle compliance (from TODO.md)
+- [x] Review all relevant JS files for feature toggle compliance (from TODO.md)

 ## Medium Priority Tasks